AaronRMartinez/Threat-Hunting-Scenario-Deep-Access-The-Adversary/README.md

 **Objective:** Verify whether staged payloads were saved to disk.

 This flag was pretty straight forward after the discovery of the threat actor's command in the previous exercise.
-The attacker's command explicitly refers to not only the destination of file being copied, but the new of the new file being created on the system. `-DestinationPath "C:\Users\Public\spicycore_loader_flag8.zip"` Constructing a KQL query searching the `victor-disa-vm` system for the mentioned file name `spicycore_loader_flag8.zip`, verified that it had been created on the system.
+The attacker's command explicitly refers to not only the destination of where the file is being copied to, but includes the name of the new file being created on the system. `-DestinationPath "C:\Users\Public\spicycore_loader_flag8.zip"`.
+Constructing a KQL query searching the `victor-disa-vm` system for the mentioned file name `spicycore_loader_flag8.zip`, verified that the file had been created on the system.

 ```kql
 DeviceFileEvents